-Why use perpetual stock taking?
+Why use perpetual stock management?

-Advantages of perpetual stock taking
+Advantages of perpetual stock management

 - Using electronic systems to continually track inventory saves businesses from regularly carrying out the time-consuming task of physical stock counts and eliminates the risk of human error when counting.